Pasquale Conte: DiBono murder

 In 1990, Gambino boss John Gotti ordered the murder of mobster Louis DiBono, DiBono had allegedly been disrespectful to Gotti, who decided to eliminate him, and sent Bobby Boriello to attend to DiBono.
 In October 1990, DiBono's bullet-ridden body was discovered in the front seat of a Cadillac sedan in the underground garage at the New York World Trade Center.

 In February 1993, Conte was charged with the DiBono murder.
 However, in January 1994 a mistrial was declared due to a hung jury.
 In June 1994, Conte was reindicted on the DiBono murder.
 In lieu of a retrial, Conte decided to accept a plea bargain deal from the government.

 On June 21, 1994, Conte and two others pleaded guilty to conspiracy to murder DiBono.
 In 1994, Conte was sentenced to seven and a half years in prison.
 In 2001, he was sentenced to another three and a half years in prison on a racketeering charge.
 Conte was released from federal prison on September 26, 2003.

+Death

+Conte, died on December 27, 2017 at the age of 92.